Trench heating vs underfloor heating: What is the difference?

 • Systems can be controlled remotely via mobile phone, iPad or computer

-Disadvantages of underfloor heating:
+Cons of underfloor heating:

 Trench heating works by drawing cold air through grilles and into trenches.
 The air is then warmed over a copper and aluminium heat exchanger and rises to heat the room by convection.
 This allows the entire room to have warm air distributed evenly from floor to ceiling.
 The size of the trench determines the amount of heat that is produced by the trench heating and it is affected by the width and depth of the unit installed.